 We believe it takes a village for all families to thrive.
 And as we began to come alongside children in foster care and their caregivers, we also committed to coming alongside their first caregivers - their birth family.

-Since 2016, we've served hundreds of biological families who have worked hard to reunify with their children, and along the way we have seen that foster parents can be an incredible part of the village for reunifying families.
+Since 2016, we've equipped hundreds of birth families who are working hard to care for and reunify with their children.
+And along the way, we have seen that the village is an essential piece of the permanency puzzle.

-Partners in Permanency helps families build safe and stable permanency after reunification.
-Our unique approach is based on an ongoing, committed relationship between birth parents and foster parents in order to best care for the children they love.
+Partners in Permanency steps into that gap.
+We work toward ongoing, committed relationships between our team, birth parents, and/or foster parents to best care for the children they love.
 We help everyone navigate the transition between homes, encourage teamwork, and help connect reunifying families to the resources and services that can truly help break cycles of generational adversity and keep families together.

 I don't know how I would be making it without the support of (foster parents) and Foster Village.
 I obviously love my kids but I also need help and skills on how to be a good mom.
 To have a team, a family, rooting for us to stay together has been life changing in the best way.

 - Vanessa, Dripping Springs TX - Reunified Mom

 Principles of Partnership